samaradel/www_threefold/www.gig.tech/content/home/c_block_intro_home.md

 +++
 #Don't remove name!
-title = "edge cloud"
+title = "how we change"
-weight = 3

-header_1 = "Open-Source Technology Toolbox"
+header = "Open-Source Technology Toolbox"
 +++

 - **Stateless Computing:** is based on our unique operating system, [Zero-OS](https://github.com/zero-os), that enables commodity hardware to generate a grid of IT capacity.
 This results into cost-effective, decentralized and highly-secure IT infrastructure, powered by edge computing.